nhsconnect/nhslogin/src/interface-spec-doc-6.md

 Figure 6 below is a non-normative illustration of the FIDO UAF Deregistration flow (taken from the [FIDO UAF Architectural Overview](https://fidoalliance.org/specifications/download/)).
 The process can be initiated after FIDO UAF registration has been completed.

 The client initiates authenticator deregistration by invoking the deregRequest endpoint of the NHS login platform (1).
-The request **MUST** include the Access Token obtained from an OpenID Connect Authentication Request, which **MUST** be sent as a Bearer Token using the Authorization header field, per Section 2 of [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
+The request **must** include the Access Token obtained from an OpenID Connect Authentication Request, which **must** be sent as a Bearer Token using the Authorization header field, per [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750), s2.
 The request can either be a list of authenticators to be deregistered (sent using HTTP POST) or a request to remove all authenticators for the user (using a HTTP GET).
 The NHS login platform generates a FIDO UAF Deregistration Request Message, removes the relevant authenticator records from the NHS login FIDO registry and returns the message to the client.
 The client passes the FIDO UAF Deregistration Request Message to the FIDO Client on the device for processing (3) and removal of authenticators from the device.

 <dl><dt>Figure 6 - FIDO UAF Deregistration flow</dt></dl>